 Driving from the Yonkers Metro North Station to Grand Central Terminal in NYC is 15 miles and takes around 35 minutes without traffic.
 The distance to White Plains is also 15 miles, and the drive is is around 25 minutes.

 Yonkers has its own Yonkers City School District.
-Compared to the rest of the county, Yonkers schools are subpar.
-There are, however, magnet schools within the district that perform better.
+There are magnet schools within the district.
 Many of the residents also choose to send their kids to private or parochial schools.

 Most homes in Yonkers are older, with around 80% built before 1970.
 Around 25% of its housing stock are detached single family homes, while the rest are multi-family units, condos, and apartments buildings.